simonhauck/spring-angular-monorepo/README.md

 the [Spring Initializer](https://start.spring.io/).

 Delete the gradle wrapper, gradlew and gradlew.bat files from the spring project.
 We only need them in the top level project.
-Finally, open the ``settings.gradle`` of the parent project and include the backend project.
+Finally, open the ``settings.gradle.kts`` of the parent project and include the backend project.
 It should look in the end something like this

 ````shell